 Besides the immediate financial gains, there has been a lot of emphasis recently on the centrality of energy efficiency interventions in abating heat-trapping emissions, cutting down atmospheric and indoor pollutants (leading causes of respiratory diseases and premature deaths in the world), and stopping energy poverty and energy vulnerability.

-To cut it short, energy efficiency acts as a triple-dividend: lightens the utility bill, mitigates health and ecosystem damages and strengthen energy system stability and reliability.
+To cut it short, energy efficiency acts as a triple-dividend: it lightens the utility bill, mitigates health and ecosystem damages as well as strengthening energy system stability and reliability.
 Utility-level efficient energy policies displace the need for fossil fuel-generated electricity, particularly coal-fired plants that are usually brought online to meet peak demand.
 To this extent, energy efficiency is a panacea for the energy trilemma: security of supply, sustainability and equity.
 And for households in the “eat or heat” impasse, energy efficiency is a life-saver.

 Pyramid of future energy system